 Be cautious when placing outdoor lights so that you don’t attract bugs for the spiders to eat.

-Call your local Aptive branch for a same-day spider control solution.
+Call your local Aptive branch for a spider control solution.

-House spiders can quickly infest a home, garage or warehouse and become difficult to control without professional help.
+House spiders can quickly infest a home or garage and become difficult to control without professional help.
 Feel comfortable in your home again by calling Aptive Environmental for expert spider control.
-We remove pest infestations with convenient, eco-friendly solutions.
+We remove pest infestations with convenient, effective solutions.